vcato/practical_tdd/README.md

    - Look at one line of code that you've drafted.
 Ask, "What is the simplest example that wouldn't work without it?"
    - Minimal: the simplest (fewest steps and code paths) test/fix where you can still verify all 4 states

+   **Finding minimal pairs:**
+   Pick one line from your draft that you want to verify.
+Think about why it's there.
+What's an example of something that wouldn't work properly without it?
+That example is your test.

 3. **Choose an activation mechanism**
    - Decide how you are going to turn the fix and test off and on.
    - This can be